 But the study was too small to say if the practice is safe or effective.
 More recent research has found that the differences in bacteria among C-section and vaginally born babies disappear by the time they’re 6 weeks old.
-That suggests that an infant’s body will make the natural adjustments it needs no matter how she came into the world.
+That suggests that an infant’s body will make the natural adjustments it needs no matter how they came into the world.

 A 2016 editorial published in the journal BMJ warned that the benefits of vaginal seeding lacked proof and that it might cause serious harm.

 The American College of Obstetricians and Gynecologists (ACOG) also opposes it.
 The main reason is that your baby could develop a potentially life-threatening infection.
 If you have a vaginal infection such as group B streptococcus (20% of pregnant women have it), herpes, chlamydia, or gonorrhea, you could pass it to your baby.
 This could lead to eye infections or neonatal sepsis, a serious blood infection that could kill your baby.
 Even though this is very unlikely to happen, the benefits probably don’t outweigh it.

-A woman who has a known vaginal infection and who plans to deliver vaginally, on the other hand, would be treated with antibiotics before she has the baby.
+Women who have a known vaginal infection and who plan to deliver vaginally, on the other hand, would be treated with antibiotics before they have the baby.

 For now, ACOG recommends vaginal seeding only if you’re part of a clinical trial, where you’ll be well supervised.
 You can help boost your baby’s microbiome several other ways.
 These include: